Olseda20/RoboticsGeoLocation/README.md

 ## SETUP

-This assumes you have docker installed on your machine. https://docs.docker.com/get-docker/
+This assumes you have docker installed on your machine. https://docs.docker.com/get-docker/ And that xQuartz is appropriately installed and running to allow visual tools to be displayed.

+A guide to set up xQuartz appropriately can be found in Steps 1-3: https://desertbot.io/blog/ros-turtlesim-beginners-guide-mac

 ### Step 1: Spin up a new docker container
 #### Spinning up a Docker container for ros noetic build